pepitoenpeligro/cloudbanking/README.md

 In this way, the platform would be the main entry point for clients to manage all their finances

-## Basic configuration to start

-We can find the steps followed in the configuration of git and GitHub.

 ## Initial description

-An initial description of the project can be found here: [](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/index.md)
+An initial description of the project can be found here: [Initial Configuration](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/index.md)

+## Interesting additional documentation

+###

+We can find the steps followed in the configuration of git and GitHub in [Initial Project Setup, Git and GitHub](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/index.md)